Set-up: tick, technical aspects: tick, script: tick and content: tick – what could possibly go wrong?

 9. Digital press kit

-A digital press kit is nothing new, but in a virtual setting it is more important than ever: it has never been easier to get your information to your audience – and to direct them straight to further content using interactive elements.
-Make the most of this opportunity: don’t just place your press releases and graphics in a download pool, but link to them wherever appropriate, such as in a post in the event chat.
+A digital press kit is nothing new, but in a virtual setting it is more important than ever: it has never been easier to get your information to your target audience – and to direct them straight to further content using interactive elements.
+Make the most of this opportunity: don’t just place your press releases and graphics in a download pool; link to them wherever appropriate, such as in a post in the event chat.
 This allows you to deliver relevant information on specific topics directly to your target audience.

 10. Set-up